 Baby taking a shower at this newly built water pump

-Fann giving out a set of water filter
+Fann giving out the water filter

 Hugging tightly close to their hearts